 How To Hire the Ideal CTO

 So far, it’s become clear on the matter of chief tech officer’s importance.
 Therefore, the urge to hire CTO keeps on getting louder, and the prospect of the bright future for the startup keeps on pounding hard, pushing you to develop a strategy on how to get the Mary Poppins and have the wind never change.

 So then, what might be the ways to hire a CTO who will help you build a product or improve the existing one and be OK with not getting the same perks as Google offers.

-1. Thorough profile learning
+1. Thorough Profile Learning

 Whether you are looking on your own or turn to Virtual CTO services, you must learn the candidate’s profile.
 The CV-going-through is not the same as meeting a candidate in person.

 Getting to know the person before you get to know him or her sounds strange, but a legit procedure is implemented to know how to elicit potentially useful information.

-2. Have a clear communication
+2. Have a Clear Communication

 However, it’s essential to see how the person starts responding and reacting to what you have to say so that to estimate how smoothly the conversation flows and the same pages are being flipped simultaneously.

 When you offer clarity and demonstrate how deep you are about your business and how reasonable your high expectations are, it impresses and evokes solid consideration of accepting the job.

-3. Sell the idea high
+3. Sell the Idea High

 Bringing in a CTO who will solve tech challenges, improve marketing, know every part of the product, and manage the tech team to its most productive outcome may call for more than just a whopping passionate description of the startup.

 No, you must not lie.
 Be as transparent as possible, but don’t sell things short.
 You might just be starting, but there is a screaming potential that responsive and diligent management will unfold.

-4. Employ the third party opinion
+4. Employ the Third Party Opinion

 Sometimes, it’s quite recommended to create some network of opinions concerning the candidate.
 One thinking and assessing head are great, but several will contribute more objectively.

 Therefore as a founder, you might get into a trap of thinking that you can tell the best, but honestly, that is your founder-ego talking.

-5. Settling is off-limits
+5. Settling Is Off-Limits

 Notwithstanding this, you should not settle for somebody you do not feel 100% sure about.
 Just the filling position for the sake of filling will not do any good.
 Instead of promised thriving, you will risk falling into decay.

 When Do You Know That the CTO for Startup Is Perfect?

 Strategic view of all the things tech and seemingly innate ability to have a way with marketing makes up an irreplaceable wizard for your startup to perform magically.

 T. Get your ideal CTO for a startup to have the business done right

 D. To hire a CTO for a startup is halfway to success.
 CTO consultancy is critical for any tech business.
-Fill the position following the hiring guidelines.